 - All Germans Are Nazis: Subverted.
 Oskar Schindler was in fact a member of the Nationalist Socialist German Workers Party—but he, like so many other Germans, was in it for the political and economic advantages.
 By the end of the film, calling him a "Nazi" is both technically correct and fundamentally wrong.

-- All Love Is Unrequited: To the limited extent to which he is able to feel an emotion such as love, Amon for Helen.
-It being unrequited is understandable, seeing as he was a violent serial killer.
+- All Love Is Unrequited: To the limited extent to which he is able to feel an emotion such as love, Amon for Helen, which is understandable, as he was a violent serial killer who made her life miserable.

 - Anti-Hero: Schindler is not your typical hero, in spite of his accomplishments.
 He's an unrepentant Mr. Vice Guy and knowing war profiteer who takes advantage of slave labor.
 However, as he starts to comprehend the full scope of Nazi crimes, he's compelled to fight them by simple decency, ultimately sacrificing his fortune to save lives.

 - The Apocalypse Brings Out the Best in People: At the beginning of the film, Schindler is a serial adulterer and war profiteer.
 But as the death toll and dangers grow, he becomes increasingly concerned with preserving the lives of his workers, going as far as to spend his entire fortune and risk his own life.
 Schindler himself believes—ironically—in the opposite: that war brings out the worst in people.
 If the war had not happened, Amon Goeth would have been a really nice guy.
 The movie itself suggests that war brings out the truth in people, i.e. Goeth is really a monster, while Schindler is a righteous man.

 - The Atoner: Schindler is possibly one of the most representative characters of this trope.
 Once a ruthless businessman, he ends up spending all his money, time and energy to save Jews from a certain death.
 His last lines from the movie are a perfect illustration of this (see "Samaritan Syndrome" below).